wp-plugins/sirv/readme.txt

 = Where can I learn more about using Sirv? =

-The official [Sirv documentation](https://sirv.com/resources/documentation/) is full of examples of things you can do with your images including:
+The official [Sirv documentation](https://sirv.com/resources/documentation/) is full of ways to display your images including:

 * [Getting Started](https://sirv.com/resources/getting-started/)
 * [Dynamic Imaging](https://sirv.com/resources/documentation/)